Transcendence and linear relations of $1$-periods: Forms of the Second Kind

+\begin{rem} For any $\omega$ of the second kind, the restriction $[\omega]|_{[\Z_\sigma\to 0]}$ is the restriction of an element of $\VdR{[L\to 0]}$.
+Translated back to cohomology of curves this means that it is in the image of $H^0_\dR(D)$ in $H^1_\dR(C^\circ,D)$.
+In Lemma~\ref{lem:difff_deRham} the classes in the image are represented by exact differential forms $df$.
+In consequence, we find for every every $\omega$ of the second kind an exact form $df$ such that $\omega-df$ satisfies the vanishing condition.
+The same is true for the converse: there is always an exact form $df$ such that the vanishing condition is not satisfied. \end{rem}

-Note that the function $F$ is only unique up to a global additive constant, but this constant cancels in the above sum. \begin{summary} Let $J(C)$ be simple.
+\begin{summary} Let $J(C)$ be simple.
 Assume that $\omega$ is of the second kind, but neither of the first kind nor exact.
-Then there is non-trivial vanishing if and only if $l(\sigma)=0$ and equation (\ref{eq:vanish}) holds for $F$ as above. \end{summary}
+Then there is non-trivial vanishing if and only if $l(\sigma)=0$ as well as equation (\ref{eq:vanish}) holds. \end{summary}

-\section{Forms of the third kind}
+\section{Forms of the Third Kind}